iechor/docs/content/engine/swarm/networking.md

 ## Customize the ingress network {#customize-ingress}

-Most users never need to configure the `ingress` network, but Docker allows you to do so.
+Most users never need to configure the `ingress` network, but iEchor allows you to do so.
 This can be useful if the automatically-chosen subnet conflicts with one that already exists on your network, or you need to customize other low-level network settings such as the MTU, or if you want to